across the world

 - Fintech brings new cybersecurity risks, leading to concerns about data breaches and fraud — Robust cybersecurity measures, including encryption, multi-factor authentication, and regular security audits can mitigate these risks

-- Integrating fintech solutions with existing systems and processes is complex and time-consuming — overcome by working with fintech providers who offer a systematic approach to implementation, minimize disruption, and streamline the integration process
+- Integrating fintech solutions with existing systems and processes is complex and time-consuming — overcome by working with fintech providers who offer a systematic approach to implementation of technology in accounting, minimize disruption, and streamline the integration process

 - Fintech is subject to evolving regulatory frameworks that can vary by region and sector — The need of the hour is to stay informed about relevant regulations and work with legal and compliance experts